 - a) prevents a safety function from operating when required (demand mode) or causes a safety function to fail (continuous mode) such that the EUC is put into a hazardous or potentially hazardous state; or, - b) decreases the probability that the safety function operates correctly when required.

 Fail Dangerous Undetected

 Failure that is dangerous and that is not being diagnosed by internal diagnostics.

 Fail Dangerous Detected

-Failure that is dangerous but is detected by internal diagnostics or is uncritical because of redundant channels.
+Failure that is dangerous but is detected by internal diagnostics.

 Annunciation